SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### Generics
 Generics mean parameterized types.
 The idea is to allow type to be a parameter to methods, classes, and interfaces.
 Using Generics, it is possible to create classes that work with different data types.

 Q2.
 How Generics works in Java ?
-What is type erasure ?\
+What is type erasure ?
-This is one of the better interview question in Generics.
 Generics is implemented using Type erasure, the compiler erases all type related information during compile time and no type related information is available during runtime. for example List<String> is represented by only List at runtime.

 Q3.
 What Are Some Advantages of Using Generic Types?
 One advantage of using generics is avoiding casts and provide type safety(compile type check), because we change the runtime exception to be a checked exception.